 When stopping some types of antidepressants, you need to wait for a certain period of time before starting another antidepressant.
 Check with your doctor or pharmacist for more information.

 How long should you keep taking your antidepressant?

-Once you are feeling better on an antidepressant (which can take up to 4 to 6 weeks), you will usually need to keep taking it for another 6 to 12 months to reduce the risk of your depression coming back.
+Once you are feeling better on an antidepressant, you will usually need to keep taking it for another 6 to 12 months to reduce the risk of your depression coming back.
 Some people (e.g. those who have had multiple episodes of depression before) are advised to keep taking an antidepressant for longer (sometimes for years) to prevent their symptoms coming back.

 Talk to your doctor about how long you should keep taking your antidepressant.